bitdeep/cv/README.md

 # Open Source Contributions

-- Actively maintain 67 public repositories on GitHub as example for anyone to learn and use them, I keep them there just to help the community and to show my skills and knowledge.
+- Actively maintain 67 public repositories on GitHub as an example for anyone to learn and use them, I keep them there just to help the community and to show my skills and knowledge.
-- Contribute to major DeFi projects like SushiSwap and Abracadabra Money, Camelot, KOI, and various other small protocols that I love to help, speciall on meme coins sector.
+- Contribute to major DeFi projects like SushiSwap and Abracadabra Money, Camelot, KOI, and various other small protocols that I love to help, special on meme coins sector.
-- Develop and share utilities for blockchain interactions and Web3 development, like, bots, explorers, etc.
+- Develop and share utilities for blockchain interactions and Web3 development, like bots, explorers, etc.
 - Also, starting to contribute with AI NPM ecosystem.

 # AI and Messaging Platform Integration